yakworks/bin/README.md

 **Make file helpers**

-Makefile.deploy-common-targets must have been included in the main make file
+Makefile.deploy-common-targets must have been included in the main make file of the target project

 - ``make version`` will print the version which will be released.
 - ``make update-version`` will update version.properties with new version